-The positioning is also crucial because you want to place this vital skill where the employer is likely to see it, and that is under skills or work experience.
-Actually, most employers will just skim through the rest of the
+Positioning is also crucial because you want to place this vital skill where the employer is likely to see it, and that is under skills or work experience.
+Actually, most employers will skim through the rest of the

 They also look at your work experience to determine whether you have relevant experience that will bring value to the company.
 Carl Jenson, the founder of Money Mow, a leading online trading platform, added the following thoughts to the discussion:

 Make a list of bullet items for each job you’ve held that included training duties.
 Try to add one or two bullet points regarding your training experience for each position.
 Use a strong word like “coach” or “train” to begin your bullet points.
 Declare your training duties and the outcomes of your actions using the STAR technique.

 Use facts and statistics to demonstrate your effectiveness as a trainer as much as feasible.
 For example, you might state that you instructed new staff on safety protocols and that they complied with them at a rate of 99 percent each quarter.